npranav7619/CTF_Writeups/My_DWM_Experience/README.md

 	Installed 'agave Nerd-Font' and applied it to my dwm by editing the line static const char *fonts[] =  {"agave Nerd Font mono:size=14"};
+	and the dmenu's font by editing
+		static const char dmenufont[]            = "agave Nerd Font Mono:size=14";
 	make sure to also edit alacritty's config file (.config/alacritty/alacritty.yml) and changing the line "family:monospace" to "family:agave Nerd Font"